 Prayers at the Blue Mosque

 Also known as the Sultan Ahmen Mosque, this building is world famous for its blue tiles and design.
 The mosque comprises of 6 minarets, 8 domes, a tomb of the founder, a madrasah and a hospice.
-The grand building incorporates some Byzantine elements of the neighboring Hagia Sophia with traditional Islamic architecture.
+The grand building incorporates some Byzantine elements of the neighbouring Hagia Sophia with traditional Islamic architecture.
 It is considered to be the last great mosque of the classical period.

 The ‘million’, or milestone, from which all distances were measured in the Byzantine Empire.
 The stone still stands erect next to Hagia Sophia.
 It is one of the most popular spots for taking pictures in the city.